-L Shulko
+I Shulko

 The Board of Governors is a corporation with the name "The Governors of The University of Alberta."
 It consists of a Chair appointed by the Lieutenant-Governor in Council, the Chancellor, the President, and 17 other persons appointed by the Lieutenant-Governor in Council or the Minister of Learning.
-Of the 17, two are members of the Alumni Association nominated by the Association, one is a member of the Senate nominated by it from those of its members who are not on the University Staff, two are members of the academic staff nominated by the General Faculties Council, one is a member of the non-academic staff nominated by the non-academic staff, one is a student nominated by the Graduate Students' Association, two are students nominated by the Students' Council, and eight are appointed as representatives of the "general public."
+Of the 17, two are members of the Alumni Association nominated by the Association, one is a member of the Senate nominated by the other of the Senate from among the 9 public members or the 30 representative members, two are members of the academic staff one of whom is nominated by the general faculties council and one of whom is nominated by the academic staff association, one is a member of the non-academic staff nominated by the non-academic staff association, one is a student nominated by the council of the Graduate Students' Association, two are students nominated by the Students' Council, and eight are appointed as representatives of the "general public."

 The conduct, management, and control of the University and all its property, revenue, business, and affairs are vested in the Board.
-The Board appoints the deans of all Faculties, all members of the teaching staff, the Librarian, the Registrar, and all members of the administrative staff, but no one may be appointed to a senior administrative post or to the academic staff of the University unless first nominated by the President of the University.
+The Board appoints the President, Vice-Presidents and deans of all Faculties, in accord with procedures approved by both General Faculties Council and the Board.
 The Board provides for the maintenance of buildings and the erection of new buildings.
 It has authority to purchase and acquire such property as it may deem necessary for the purposes of the University.
 It fixes the various fees charged in connection with university courses and it makes financial provision for the establishment of new Faculties, departments, and courses.
 It may establish arrangements designed to contribute to the educational and cultural advancement of the people of Alberta at large.
-When any question arises as to the powers or duties of the Senate or any other University body or of the President or a dean or other officer or employee, and these powers and duties are not definitely provided for in The Universities Act, the Board's decision on the question is final.
+When any question arises as to the powers or duties of the Senate or any other University body or of the President or a dean or other officer or employee, and these powers and duties are not definitely provided for in The Post-Secondary Learning Act, the Board's decision on the question is final.
+A complete listing of the Board's powers and authorities can be found in the Post-Secondary Learning Act.